patroldo/my-simple-hyprland-config/README.md

 * [Hyprland-titus Repo](https://github.com/ChrisTitusTech/hyprland-titus) and more.

 Feel free to explore the documentation and contribute to this guide if you find any improvements or have suggestions. 🤝

+## Recommendations:

+There're 4 files for hyprland configurations:
+- hyprland.conf - this is main file which hyprlands is using as configuration.
+Recommendatino do not do anything with it
+- hyprland-default.conf - this is default configuration which you want to apply to any device where you deploy configuration from this repo.
+Change if you want to change something on any device.
+E.g. change default browser or change keybinding
+- hyprland-user.conf - this is device/user specific configuration which applied after default one.
+Use it in order to override some configurations which you want to have only on this device.
+E.g. cursor speed.
+This file is ignored by git.
+Potentially possible to use git-submodules here
+- hyprland-user.conf.tmpl - this is template for hyprland-user.conf file.
+Used by script or during manual installation as one which can be copied to hyprland-user.conf.
+In case if user-confugration becomes huge for some reason - makes sense to update this template file